 By promoting an overall sense of well-being, endorphins have many benefits, including:

-Nearly one in five people will experience depression at some point during their lifetimes.
-Many studies have looked at exercise in reducing the symptoms of depression, and the majority of these studies have shown a positive benefit associated with exercise.
+Nearly people will experience depression at some point during their lifetimes.
+Many have looked at exercise in reducing the symptoms of depression, and the majority of these studies have shown a positive benefit associated with exercise.
 More research is needed to further understand the role that endorphins have in treating depression.

 Reducing stress and anxiety